gparrella12/team13-StackBasedCalculator/README.md

 **In order to run the calculator**:

--Right Click on the project;
+-Right Click on the project and select "Properties";

--Select "Packaging" thath is child of "Build";
+-Select "Packaging" that is child of "Build";

 -Here deselect "Build Jar after Compiling".